SOFTBALL: Confidence is key in Beaver Dam's 11-1 thumping of Reedsburg

 Czarnecki had an RBI double to left to raise the lead to 9-1 with one out in the fifth inning.
 Fakes ― who singled to center before Czarnecki’s at bat ― was at third when Lapen batted her in when she grounded out to second for a 10-1 lead.

-Fakes ended the game off an RBI double to center field with one out in the sixth inning.
-She also replaced Edwards in the circle in the top half of the inning, striking out two and got Reedsburg’s Melissa Dietz to groundout back to herself to end the side.
+Fakes ended the game with an RBI double to center field with one out in the sixth inning.
+She also replaced Edwards in the circle in the top half of the inning, striking out two and getting Reedsburg’s Melissa Dietz to ground out back to the pitcher to end the side.

-Crook said it gives her team something to focus on after playing a top-notch team like Beaver Dam.
+Crook said the loss gives her team something to focus on after playing a top-notch team like Beaver Dam.

 “We made some errors defensively,” she said.
 “It gives us a place to start with making some of those improvements.
 We know we need to keep our heads about us and focus on being the player who is going to step up and make that next out, and be aggressive with trying to step up for our teammates, so we can get off the field sooner to do our best at batting.”